morrownr/8821cu-20210916/README.md

 sudo reboot
 ```

-Note: If you use the manual installation instructions, you will need to repeat
+Note: If you use the manual installation instructions, or if dkms is not
-the process each time a new kernel is installed in your distro.
+installed, you will need to repeat the process each time a new kernel is
+installed in your distro.

 -----